-– What can you tell about the current situation on the Russian halal market?
+– What can you tell about the current situation in the Russian halal market?

-– Halal is not only trade network.
+– Halal is not only a trade network.
 The share of halal in trade networks is less than 3%.
-The fact is that mostly small and medium-sized businesses produce halal, since they sell their products in other segments of the market.
+The fact is that most small and medium-sized businesses produce halal since they sell their products in other segments of the market.
 This is the eighth exhibition.
 We have been preparing for it for a year and a half – we altered the format a little, it’s now lifestyle format, halal-salon format.
 Halal-salon – is for buyers and producers.
-And lifestyle is for the development of Islamic economy.
+And lifestyle is for the development of the Islamic economy.
 Tourism, for example.
-Indonesia is currently conducting a research together with DinarStandard – how much Russian tourists and Muslim tourists from Russia in particular (about 25 million people) are interested in halal tourism.
+Indonesia is currently conducting research together with DinarStandard – how many Russian tourists and Muslim tourists from Russia in particular (about 25 million people) are interested in halal tourism.

--What sectors of halal industry do you find the most promising?
+-What sectors of the halal industry do you find the most promising?

 – How many visitors do you expect this year?

 – We expect five thousand unique visitors.
 Last year there were 3,901 unique visitors.
 At the same time, we want to reorient from quantitative indicators to qualitative.
-We want more visitor from businesses, more distributors, more contracts.
-One contract means more than thousand visitors.
+We want more visitors from businesses, more distributors, more contracts.
+One contract means more than a thousand visitors.

-– Can you tell a little bit more about lifestyle?
+– Can you tell me a little bit more about your lifestyle?

 – Is it easier to host events like that now than it was eight years ago?

 – We chose Moscow because it’s the largest consumer market in Russia.
-2.5 million Muslims live here – more than in any other republics.
-But now we see that there’s positive dynamic when it comes to halal in the North Caucasus – Dagestan, Chechnya, Ingushetia.
-We’re working on this option, and perhaps before Ramadan we will hold an event that will contribute to the development of the industry in the regions.
+2.5 million Muslims live here – more than in any other republic.
+But now we see that there’s a positive dynamic when it comes to halal in the North Caucasus – Dagestan, Chechnya, Ingushetia.
+We’re working on this option, and perhaps before Ramadan, we will hold an event that will contribute to the development of the industry in the regions.